Migrating to microservices databases by Edson Yanaga - Migration and technical challenges

 Migrating to Microservice Databases From Relational Monolith to Distributed Data, Edson Yanaga, pg 30

 Playing safe is a good idea for any kind of application.
 Which makes deleting a column a dangerous move.
-Instead of delete it right a ways when releasing new code, Yanaga suggests the following:
+Instead of deleting it right away when releasing new code, Yanaga suggests the following:

 1. Stop reading the column value